 The grant was approved in June 1973, with Shaw as the administrator.
 However, the grant was contingent on WABA receiving 501(c)(3) status from the Internal Revenue Service.
-Though WABA had little trouble filing for the status, early on some members were afraid this might cramp WABA's lobbying activities.
+Though WABA had little trouble filing for the status, early on some members were afraid this might cramp WABA's legislative affairs activities.
+WABA still has this status, based on the idea that it is acting for traffic safety, education, and the public good.

-Effective April 1973, WABA raised the dues to \$5 for regular membership.
-The board also instituted two new membership categories: sustaining for \$15; and \$25 for sponsoring.
+Effective April 1973, WABA raised dues to \$5 for regular membership.
+The Board also instituted two new membership categories: sustaining for \$15 and sponsoring for \$25.
 The dues increase had no negative effect on membership.
 By September 1973, 520 members were recorded.
 About this time, WABA also received a \$250 grant from the Bicycle Institute of America.